Drifting (2021 film): Production

-The director and storywriter Jun Li interviewed the homeless people and wrote an article on the clearance on 15 February 2012 when he was studying journalism.
-He came up with the idea of wooden houses when working on another film project in 2016, and started writing the scripts in 2018.
+The director and storywriter Jun Li interviewed the homeless people and wrote an article on the incident on 15 February 2012 when he was studying journalism.
+The story of Drifting is based on this 2012 incident, where the government discarded the belongings of over forty homeless people without notice, treating essentials and family photos as trash.
+This drew scrutiny and sparked a legal battle.
+He later came up with the idea of wooden houses when working on another film project in 2016, and started writing the scripts in 2018.

 When the filming took place in 2019, Hong Kong was undergoing an unprecedented social movement, which inspired Li to write the current ending.
 Most of the scenes were shot in Sham Shui Po, and the wooden huts were a recreation of street sleepers'.
 The crew wanted to set the scene on Tung Chau Street where the actual clearance took place, but the application was rejected by the government, which prompted them to choose a filming site under a nearby flyover.
 Due to the works already done on constructing the wooden huts, the filming took place on schedule despite the social movement.